-The Albuquerque Area Security Office did not timely initiate and properly complete all background investigations for new and existing education employees.
-Specifically, we found that the Area Security Office had not initiated background investigations for 37 (56 percent) of the 66 employees in our sample and had not submitted to the Office of Personnel Management background investigation forms in a timely manner for 14 (48 percent) of the 29 remaining employees.
-However, the completed background investigations received from the Office of Personnel Management generally were reviewed and adjudicated in a timely manner by the Area Security Officer and evidenced in the personnel files as completed and approved.
+The Phoenix Area Security Office did not timely initiate and properly complete all background investigations for new and existing education employees.
+Specifically, we found that the Area Security Office had not initiated background investigations for 38 (45 percent) of the 85 employees in our sample and had not submitted to the Office of Personnel Management background investigation forms in a timely manner for 16 (34 percent) of the 47 remaining employees.
+However, the completed background investigations received from the Office of Personnel Management generally were reviewed and adjudicated in a timely manner by the Area Security Officer.
 The Indian Child Protection and Family Violence Prevention Act, the Crime Control Act, and the Code of Federal Regulations contain the requirements for performing and completing background investigations.
-However, the Bureau did not have effective processes, including written procedures, to identity all employees needing background investigations and to obtain the information necessary for the proper and timely completion of background investigations and security clearances.
-As a result, the Bureau could not be assured that the 37 individuals who were employed without the requisite background investigations at two agency offices and seven Bureau-operated schools that had a total student enrollment of 1,660 were suitable for employment' at these facilities.
-In related matters, we found that employee fingerprint verifications to identify individuals with unsuitable backgrounds were not always completed, required preemployment reference checks were not always documented in the personnel tiles as having been completed and approved, and employee suitability determinations were made based on incomplete information.
+However, the Bureau did not have effective processes, including written procedures, to identify all employees needing background investigations and to the obtain the information necessary for the proper and timely completion of background investigations and security clearances.
+As a result, the Bureau could not be assured that the 38 individuals who were employed without the requisite background investigations at one agency office and seven Bureau-operated schools that had a total student enrollment of 1,807 were suitable for employment at these facilities, In related matters, we found that while the required fingerprint verifications to identify individuals with unsuitable backgrounds were generally completed, background investigations and security clearances were not always documented in the personnel files as having been completed, and approved and required preemployment reference checks were not always documented in the personnel files as having been performed.